EPR: producers responsible for waste from used products

 Additional rules may apply per product.
 Sometimes you can cooperate with other producers to comply with the rules.
 For some products, it is mandatory to pay a levy to a producers’ organisation.
 This specially appointed organisation ensures that discarded products are disposed of on behalf of its members.
 And that this is done according to the rules.

-Are you a manufacturer or importer of car tyres or cars?
-Then you must ensure that used tyres or scrap cars (car wrecks, end-of-life vehicles) can be returned.
+Are you a manufacturer or importer of vehicle tyres or vehicles?
+Then you must ensure that used tyres or scrap vehicles (car wrecks, end-of-life vehicles) can be returned.
 And processed properly.
 For example, you must have a system for collecting scrap cars.
 This can also be done together with other manufacturers or importers.

-Read more about collecting and processing scrap cars.
+Read more about collecting and processing scrap vehicles.

 Collecting batteries and accumulators